Logo

 Reset();

-This is how user mode application waiting looks like:
+This is what our user-mode application waiting process looks like:

 C++